 Heroin can be physically and psychologically addicting.
 Previously, people thought of heroin users as hardened “addicts” who had no willpower and were bent on self-destruction.
 On the contrary, heroin abuse can affect people from all walks of life have.
 As many professionals can attest, one reason for this is because prescription painkillers such as Oxycontin can be a gateway to heroin use.
 In reality, heroin is simply cheaper and easier to obtain on the black market than prescription painkillers.

 Unfortunately, the condition of heroin addiction is progressive and does not usually get better on its own.
-People may try to stop taking heroin for a period, but many relapse when the painful heroin withdrawal begins.
-This is usually a physically and challenging emotional time, because symptoms of heroin detox can include intense cravings, flu-like symptoms, insomnia, anxiety, and agitation.
+People may try to stop taking heroin for a period, but many relapses when the painful heroin withdrawal begins.
+This is usually a physically and challenging emotional time because symptoms of heroin detox can include intense cravings, flu-like symptoms, insomnia, anxiety, and agitation.